Wladimiro Calarese

 Wladimiro Calarese (3 October 1930 – 13 August 2005) was an Italian sabre fencer.
 He won two bronze medals at the 1960 Summer Olympics and two silver medals, at the 1964 and 1968 Summer Olympics.
+He also competed at the Mediterranean Games in 1955 and 1963 winning gold medals in the team sabre events.

-After retiring from competitions Calarese defended a PhD at New York University and until his death in 2005 lived in the United States.
+After retiring from competitions Calarese attained a PhD at New York University and until his death in 2005 lived in the United States.
 He spent most of his career as a researcher at the Wright-Patterson Air Force Base, but also taught fencing at Wright State University.

-He was survived by his son Gianguido Calarese, daughter Mia Calarese, sister Wanda Calarese and former wife Barbara Dirr.
-His another son Gino Calarese died before him.
-In 2009, an international saber tournament was held in his honor in Palermo, which was attended by world's best saber competitors.
+In 2009, an international sabre tournament was held in his honour in Palermo, which was attended by the world's best sabre competitors.